Innkeepr/aws-configuration-helper/README.md

   - Default region name: enter your region, e.g. eu-central-1
   - Default output format [json]: json
 3. Create Docker Context
-  - Choose "An Existing AWS Profile"
+  - Choose "An Existing AWS Profile" or "AWS secret and token credentials" if first does not exist
+    - if AWS secret and token credentials: enter your access keys and the region
   - default

 ### Step 6: Set up Docker Credentials
 Open docker config file:
 - > cat ~/.docker/config.json

 If the file does not exist , create the file
 - > touch ~/.docker/config.json